 What to expect:

 Myelography is a type of radiographic exam of the spinal cord by the use of contrast medium injected into the space around the spinal cord and the nerves, visualization using fluoroscopy and a series of x-rays.
 A cisternogram is a similar exam of the cerebral (brain) spinal fluid.
-Both tests will show soft tissues that regular x-ray and other imaging may not show in order to develop your individualized CyberKnife VSI treatment plan.
+Both tests will show soft tissues that regular x-ray and other imaging may not show in order to develop your individualized CyberKnife treatment plan.

 What to expect: